ardiantovn/redisqueue/readme.md

 topicName= "topic2"
 ```

-then you have to enable two consumers at the same time.
+then you will have to enable two consumers at the same time.
 If you only enable
 a consumer (suppose that you only enable `consumer1/main.go`), then you will get this error message:

 ```